cooklang/cooklang-org/content/_index.md

 ## iOS app

-[iOS app](/app/) created to assist you while cooking, shopping and meal planning.
-You organise recipe files on iCloud drive on your Mac and the app will present them.
+We created the [iOS app](/app/) to assist you while cooking, shopping, and meal planning.
+Simply connect the app to your iCloud, open a recipe, and start cooking.

 ![Recipes](/app/recipes.png)
 ![Recipe](/app/recipe-ingredients.png)